avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

    vector into a string of characters
 #. comp() in the SeqinR package to find the complement of a DNA
    sequence
-#. generateSeqsWithMultinomialModel() (in file "Rfunctions.R") to
-   generate a random sequence using a multinomial model

 Links and Further Reading
 -------------------------

-Some links are included here for further reading, which will be especially useful if you need to use the R package for your project or assignments.
+Some links are included here for further reading.

 For background reading on computational gene-finding, it is recommended to read Chapter 2 of